Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Food Stamp Program is administered by the State of Rhode Island.
 Their number is 855-697-4347 or view the DHS website.

 The North Kingstown Food Pantry serves anyone in Town with emergency food needs.
 They provide one week's worth of groceries and available supplies.
 Call the Pantry to set up an appointment (401-885-3663) at 445 School Street, North Kingstown, RI.
-We are open Monday - Friday 10:00 a.m. - 2:00 p.m., and bring a license/ID and a verification of a North Kingstown address.
+They are open Monday - Friday 10:00 a.m. - 2:00 p.m., please bring a license/ID and a verification of a North Kingstown address.

-Food distribution of non-perishable goods are distributed at South County Community Action 415 Tower Hill Road North Kingstown on the 1st and 3rd Thursdays of every month between 1:00p.m. and 3:00p.m.
+Food distribution of non-perishable goods are distributed at South County Community Action, 415 Tower Hill Road North Kingstown on the 1st and 3rd Thursdays of every month between 1:00 and 3:00 p.m.
 The telephone number is 401-789-3016, ext.
 2300.
 Recipients of SSI, SNAP, Medical Assistance and other low-income programs can receive food once a month.